Risk Management

 • Ethics & Compliance Committee meetings held regularly

-Manufacturing, logistics & infrastructure Risk of the stable supply of goods being impeded due to issues in production and logistics operations, or changes in weather and consumer behaviors
+Manufacturing Logistics & Infrastructure The stable supply of goods being impeded due to issues in production and logistics operations, or changes in weather and consumer behaviors

 • Drop in sales volume and revenue